The story of the cross of St James / Way of St. James – el camino de Santiago de Compostela, and the ‘field of stars’ in Spain

 So, Santiago de Compestela became a pan-European place of peregrination, second only to Rome and Jerusalem for Christian travellers and today, the symbol of Santiago – the cross of Saint James (as well as the scallop shell waymarker seen along the St James Way) is represented in special gold, silver and jet jewellery handmade in this area of Galicia including St James bracelets and necklaces which make ideal inspirational gifts that can say: Have a good journey, Thinking of you, Thanks, Get well soon, Good luck, Happy birthday, or even Have a Good Trip to a friend, loved-one, parent, other relative: a godfather or godmother, grandad or grandma, uncle or aunt, nephew or niece – or simply a work colleague (and especially if they too are about to embark on the famous Camino de Santiago).

-SEE Saint James / Camino de Santiago jewellery in our central store
+SEE MORE Saint James / Camino de Santiago jewellery in our online store

 The Celtic connection: